luxonis/depthai-hardware/docs/source/pages/articles/oak-s2.rst

 .. image:: /_static/images/guides/night-vision.png
     :alt: Night vision mode (right)

-Left: no illumination, Right: LED illumination LED set to ~400mA
+Left: no illumination, Right: IR illumination LED set to ~400mA

 Production Pro version of the OAK camera will have notch IR filters at 940nm, which allows only visible light and IR light from illumination LED/laser dot projector to the camera.